Prague Hotels: Holiday Inn Prague Congress Centre Reviewed

 - It was in a good location, within 5 minutes walk of a metro station, which got us into central Prague within minutes.

 - It came at a good price, with a very favorable IHG rewards points rate per night.

 - It had an executive lounge, which we could access for free food and non-alcoholic drinks if we got upgraded to an executive room.

 Getting to the Hotel From Prague Airport

-After a night at Holiday Inn Prague Airport when we arrived in the Czech Republic, we were pleasantly surprised how easy the transfer to Holiday Inn Prague Congress Centre was.
+After a night at Holiday Inn Prague Airport on arrival in the Czech Republic, we were pleased to find that the transfer to Holiday Inn Prague Congress Centre was easy.
 We took bus 100 to Zlicin, where we picked up the metro (line B/ the yellow line) to Florenc.
 Here we changed onto line C/ the red line in the direction of Haje.
 We got off at Vysehrad and, as we came out of the metro station, we saw the Congress Centre in front of us.

 Holiday Inn Prague Congress Centre is located around the other side of the Congress Centre.
 It usually took us 5 minutes to walk from the hotel to the metro, slightly longer with luggage on arrival.

 As we passed the Congress Centre, we came to a large granite-faced building of 6 floors, with a lower wing at right angles.
 We were reassured to see the recognizable Holiday Inn logo.
 Although the hotel looked out over the entrance to an underground car park, an attempt had been made to disguise this with a large border area of shrubs as well as a number of large plant pots near the entrance.
 There was also a row of flags in front of the hotel.

 We passed a coffee shop, serving light snacks, on our way to the canopied front entrance.
 The lobby area was entered through automatic revolving doors.